 - Close physical touch and contact with their partner

-INFJ is a natural caretaker and will do whatever they can to keep their partner happy and comfortable.
+INFJ is a natural caretakers and will do whatever they can to keep their partner happy and comfortable.
 They are the type who will take it upon themselves to tidy up their partner’s house, do their laundry, and surprise them with a fresh homecooked meal after a long day’s work.
 While these acts of service are often appreciated early on in a relationship, they may be taken for granted as the relationship matures and grows throughout the years, and this could lead to burnout for the INFJ if they aren’t careful.

 Ways ESFJs Show Their Love